1926–27 Swiss Cup: Format

 This season's cup competition began with the afore mentioned preliminary round, which was held in advance of the main competition.
 This qualifying round was played on the first Sunday in September 1926, thus also in advance of the domestic league season.
 The first principal round was played on the first Sunday in October.
 The competition was to be completed on Sunday 3 April 1927 with the final, which this year took place at the Förrlibuck in Zürich.

 The preliminary round was held for the lower league teams that were not qualified for the main competition.
 Reserve teams were not admitted to the competition.
 The 27 clubs from this season's top-tier, the 1926–27 Serie A, joined the cup competition in the first principal round, which was played on Sunday 3 October 1926.

 The matches were played in a knockout format.
 In the event of a draw after 90 minutes, the match went into extra time.
 In the event of a draw at the end of extra time, if agreed between the clubs, a second extra time was played.
 If the score was still level at the final whistle, a replay was foreseen and this was played on the visiting team's pitch.
 If no replay was agreed or if the replay ended in a draw after extra time, a toss of a coin would establish which team was qualified for the next round.

 Preliminary round

 The lower league teams that had not qualified for the main competition competed here in a knockout qualification round.
 Reserve teams were not admitted to the competition.
 The aim of this preliminary stage was to reduce the number of lower league teams before the first round was played.
 The winners of the qualification were to join the clubs from the top-tier that were automatically qualified.
-The draw in the qualifing stage, and also in the early rounds of the main competition, respected local regionalities.
+The draw in the qualifying stage, and also in the early rounds of the main competition, respected local regionalities.
 The qualification round was played in advance of the lower leagues regional season, early in September.